eemeli/make-plural/packages/plurals/README.md

 - `Examples` provide sample numeric values for each language's categories.

 The object keys are named using the corresponding 2-3 character [language code].
-Due to JavaScript identifier restrictions, there are two exceptions:
+Due to JavaScript identifier restrictions, there is one exception:
-Portugese as spoken in Portugal (`pt-PT`; `pt` is Brazilian Portuguese) is available as `pt_PT`, and the now-deprecated `in` subtag for Indonesian (preferred: `id`) is available as `_in`.
+Portugese as spoken in Portugal (`pt-PT`; `pt` is Brazilian Portuguese) is available as `pt_PT`.
-The transformation used for these names is available as [safe-identifier] on npm.
+The transformation used for locale names is available as [safe-identifier] on npm.

 [language]: http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html
 [language code]: https://www.unicode.org/cldr/charts/latest/supplemental/languages_and_scripts.html
 [safe-identifier]: https://www.npmjs.com/package/safe-identifier

-The package file paths and exports are structured in a manner that should allow transparent usage in any module system.
-In particular, when importing as an ES6 module, tree shaking should be able drop all but the explicitly used functions from the output, provided that **named rather than wildcard imports** are used.
+Tree shaking should be able drop all but the explicitly used functions from the output, provided that **named rather than wildcard imports** are used.

 ```js
 import { en } from 'make-plural'